nus-cs2113-AY2223S1/tp/docs/team/chydarren.md

 * **Code Contributed**: [RepoSense Link](https://nus-cs2113-ay2223s1.github.io/tp-dashboard/?search=chydarren&breakdown=true)

+* **New Feature**: Added the list feature with filtering such as via transaction type, category and date.
+    * What it does: Allows the users to list all transactions or filter them based on the filter tags that they specify.
+    * Justification: This feature is essential for users to be able to get a glance of an overview of the transactions that occurred in the past and for them to track how much they are left with, etc.
+    * Highlights: Listing transactions is extensible and has been used for other purposes such as to generate categorical savings and monthly expenditure statistics.

 * **New Feature**: Added the search feature for user to find specific transaction(s).
     * What it does: Allows the users to find specific transaction(s) by searching partial or full keywords that match